 Buckle Up!
 Quantum Computing Stocks Take a Hit.
-Here’s What You Need to Know. - YaNoticias
+Here’s What You Need to Know. - YANoticias

 The Ripple Effects of Quantum Computing on Society and Economy

 Environmental implications also merit attention.
-Quantum computing holds the potential to optimize resource usage and energy consumption across industries.
-For instance, improved modeling could lead to breakthroughs in clean energy technologies, addressing climate change more effectively.
+Quantum computing holds the potential to optimise resource usage and energy consumption across industries.
+For instance, improved modelling could lead to breakthroughs in clean energy technologies, addressing climate change more effectively.

 Quantum Computing: Investment Insights and Future Predictions